 What we do:

-- WE EDUCATE about the challenges faced by people experiencing homelessness and about solutions to homelessness.
+- EDUCATE about the challenges faced by people experiencing homelessness and about solutions to homelessness.

-- WE ADVOCATE for strategic use of public and private funding based on data analysis and proven best practices.
+- ADVOCATE for strategic use of public and private funding based on data analysis and proven best practices.

-- WE INNOVATE cost-effective solutions to homelessness that prioritize housing and appropriate support services.
+- INNOVATE cost-effective solutions to homelessness that prioritize housing and appropriate support services.

-- WE COLLABORATE with all levels of government in addition to the public and private sectors to bring our neighbors home for good.
+- COLLABORATE with all levels of government in addition to the public and private sectors to bring our neighbors home for good.